Auto Trader alternatives – the ultimate guide

 When you’re ready to sell your car, it’s worth researching all the possible options, so you don’t lose out on time or money.

-How to use Auto Trader
+How to sell your car on Auto Trader

 Auto Trader has a business-to-business dealership portal, as well as car listings for private individuals to browse and purchase.
-By moving a large portion of used car sales online, they’re cutting out the need for people to drive to dealerships and get competing offers to sell their cars.

 How it works